IndrasishRoy/Slot-Machine/README.md

 ---

+## 📦 WebGL Build Location

+The WebGL build is located at:

+Build/WebGL/Slot Machine.zip

+To use or run the build:

+1. Navigate to the location above.
+2. Extract (unzip) the `Slot Machine.zip` file.
+3. Open the extracted folder.
+4. Follow the instructions below to run the WebGL build using a local server.

+---

 ## 🌐 Instructions to Run WebGL Build

 ⚠️ Important: WebGL builds must be run from a local or hosted server.